opengovsg/starter-kit/docs/examples/replies.md

 #### Adding `reply` functionality

 Replying to a post is a mutation, and as such we will add a `reply` procedure to the `threadRouter`.

+> 🗒️ If the new feature was a READ database action, instead of a CREATE, UPDATE, or DELETE action, the procedure would have been a `query` instead of a `mutation`.

 ```ts
 // src/server/modules/thread/thread.router.ts